Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Results

 \subsection{Offline Reinforcement Learning vs. Baseline Control Methods}

 A comparison of the described offline RL methods with baseline approaches is detailed in Table \ref{tab:mainResults}.
 Of the methods presented, the offline RL algorithm TD3-BC achieved the best performance; obtaining the greatest reward and hence the lowest Magni risk over the evaluation period.
+In addition, the algorithm yields a \(3.7 \pm 0.6\%\) increase to TIR and a reduction in TBR when compared to the PID algorithm.
+The observed difference may in part be due to the inclusion of carbohydrate information in the state; providing an early indication of when a sharp rise in blood glucose may occur.
+The ability of RL algorithms to readily incorporate new sensor modalities without explicit programming is a significant advantage of the approach over non-machine learning based methods and could be utilised to incorporate a patient's individualised response to exercise or stress if provided with the relevant sensor data.

-In addition, the algorithm yields a \((2.2 \pm 0.4)\%\) increase to TIR without any significant worsening in TBR when compared to the PID algorithm.
-This equates to an additional 30 minutes per day in which patients would experience an improved quality of life.
-BCQ also shows a similar level of improvement to TIR, however this is coupled with a \((1.0 \pm 0.1)\%\) increase to TBR.
-The use of BCQ and TD3-BC also resulted in an increase to CV of \((3.6 \pm 0.9)\%\) and \((2.5 \pm 0.9)\%\) respectively.
-This constitutes a significant change as clinically this value has been found to fall within the region of 31.0\% to 42.3\% for people with T1D \cite{Monnier2017TowardDiabetes}.
-An elevated CV should indicate an increased risk of low blood glucose events, however this is only observed in the BCQ approach.
+This equates to almost an additional hour per day in which patients would experience an improved quality of life.
+BCQ also shows a similar level of improvement to TIR, however this is coupled with a \(0.6 \pm 0.1\%\) increase to TBR.
+The use of BCQ also resulted in an increase to CV of \(1.6 \pm 0.4\%\).
+This value has been found clinically to fall within the region of 31.0\% to 42.3\% for people with T1D \cite{Monnier2017TowardDiabetes}.
+An elevated CV should indicate an increased risk of low blood glucose events, which is evidenced with the BCQ algorithm.
 The origin of the difference is most likely the use of the Magni risk function for defining reward, as this value does not consider blood glucose variability within its risk calculation.